scrapy/scrapy/docs/topics/selectors.rst

     scrapy shell http://doc.scrapy.org/_static/selectors-sample1.html

-Then, after the shell loads, you'll have some selectors already instanced and ready to use.
+Then, after the shell loads, you'll have some selectors already instantiated and ready to use.

-Since we're dealing with HTML we'll be using the :class:`~scrapy.selector.HtmlXPathSelector` object which is found, by default, in the ``hxs`` shell variable.
+Since we're dealing with HTML, we'll be using the :class:`~scrapy.selector.HtmlXPathSelector` object which is found, by default, in the ``hxs`` shell variable.

 .. highlight:: python

-So, by looking at the :ref:`HTML code <topics-selectors-htmlcode>` of that page let's construct an XPath (using an HTML selector) for selecting the text inside the title tag::
+So, by looking at the :ref:`HTML code <topics-selectors-htmlcode>` of that page, let's construct an XPath (using an HTML selector) for selecting the text inside the title tag::

     >>> hxs.select('//title/text()')
     [<HtmlXPathSelector (text) xpath=//title/text()>]

-As you can see, the select() method returns a XPathSelectorList, which is a list of new selectors.
+As you can see, the select() method returns an XPathSelectorList, which is a list of new selectors.
 This API can be used quickly for extracting nested data.

-To actually extract the textual data you must call the selector ``extract()`` method, as follows::
+To actually extract the textual data, you must call the selector ``extract()`` method, as follows::

     >>> hxs.select('//title/text()').extract()